vandycknick/nyancat.cs/README.md

 ## Get Started

 Download the [2.1.300](https://www.microsoft.com/net/download/windows) .NET Core SDK or newer.
-Once installed, running the following  to install the application:
+Once installed, run the following command to install:

 ```sh
 dotnet tool install --global nyancat
 ```

-Or use the following when upgrading from a previous version:
+Or use the following to upgrade to the latest version:

 ```sh
 dotnet tool update --global nyancat